While cuts are inevitable, there are ways to rebalance cuts towards those with the broadest shoulders. Public sector jobs are not the problem.

 Source: HM Treasury, PESA 2012

 We should rebalance the economy away from the financial sector, and we should rebalance public spending between regions on economic accelerators such as infrastructure and innovation (see the graphs above).
 While cuts are inevitable, there are ways to rebalance cuts towards those with the broadest shoulders.
 But the spread of public sector jobs is just fine.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.